DaNitroNinja/tutorials/Writerside/topics/GCSE-Python-Selection.md

 ## Introduction - Making Decisions in Code

 * Selection, or conditional statements, allow your Python programs to make decisions and execute different code blocks based on specific conditions.
-This empowers you to create more dynamic and adaptable programs that can respond to various inputs and scenarios.

 Key Concepts:
 : `Boolean Expressions`: Expressions that evaluate to either True or False.